Muzaffar Shah of Malacca

 Sultan Muzaffar Shah ibni Almarhum Sultan Muhammad Shah (died 1459) was the fifth Sultan of Malacca.
 He ruled from 1446 to 1459.
 He is the son of Sultan Muhammad Shah.
-The original name of Sultan Muzaffar Shah is Raja Kassim and known as Sulutan Wudafona Sha (苏丹慕扎法沙) in History of Ming of China.
+The original name of Sultan Muzaffar Shah is Raja Kassim and known as Sulutan Wudafona Sha (苏丹慕扎法沙) in History of Ming.

 Succession to the throne

 Raja Kassim, son of Sultan Muhammad Shah and Tun Wati, was installed as the fifth ruler of Malacca after the death of his half-brother Sultan Muhammad Shah.
 His uncle, Tun Ali was an influential Tamil Muslim leader who allegedly conspired to assassinate the fourth sultan of Malacca, Raja Sri Parameswara Dewa Shah so that his nephew could ascend the throne.
 After his installation as ruler of Malacca, Raja Kassim titled himself as Sultan Muzaffar Shah.
 Sultan Muzaffar Shah ordered his senior officers to perform all the customs, traditions and prohibitions introduced by his late father.
 Sultan Muzaffar Shah married the daughter of the Bendahara (Prime Minister) and had a son named Raja Abdullah.